Awami League Reflects the Mainstream Political Culture of Bangladesh

 The people of Bengal chose to vote for Awami League’s boat symbol in the United Front elections in 1954 because of its political philosophy for the welfare and democratic rights of people irrespective of religion, caste, class and profession.
 Awami League won 223 out of 237 seats while the Muslim League, which exploited people in the name of religion, got only nine.
 The people of Bengal accepted Awami League's non-communalism wholeheartedly.

-Later, in the 1970 elections, people also brought a landslide victory for Awami League and ignored the so-called misleading religious fatwas by religious traders.
+Later, in the 1970 elections, people also brought a landslide victory for the Awami League and ignored the so-called misleading religious fatwas by religious traders.

 However in 1975, following the assassination of Bangabandhu and his family members, and the massacre of thousands of Awami League leaders and activists across the country, extremist forces plotted to take revenge for their defeat in the Liberation War.
 They started spreading propaganda calling Bangladesh's policy of secularism and non-communalism as 'irreligion’.
-For 21 long years, dictators ran the propaganda against Awami League.
+For 21 long years, dictators ran the propaganda against the Awami League.
 But Awami League is the only party, which was able to bind the entire country with its principle of equal rights of people of all religions on the soil of Bengal.

 Bangabandhu himself made it clear in his speech to the Constituent Assembly on November 4, 1972.
 He said, “Secularism is not the absence of religion.
-We have seen fraudulence in name of religion, exploitation in name of religion, dishonesty in name of religion, and oppression in name of religion for 25 years.
+We have seen fraudulence in the name of religion, exploitation in the name of religion, dishonesty in the name of religion, and oppression in the name of religion for 25 years.
 Religion is a very sacred thing.
 Sacred religion should not be used as a political tool.
 Religion is a very holy thing.
 Holy religion can no longer be used as a political tool.
 The constitution has made arrangements to protect the religious rights of seven and a half crore people through secularism.”

-In order to prevent the abuse of religion in the state, Bangabandhu set the basic principles of Bangladesh as a non-communal and secular country in the constitution, as well as officially sponsored the right religious practice of the majority of Muslims in the country.
+To prevent the abuse of religion in the state, Bangabandhu set the basic principles of Bangladesh as a non-communal and secular country in the constitution, as well as officially sponsored the right religious practice of the majority of Muslims in the country.

 People and public opinion always draw the highest priority